Current Employment- University of New Hampshire Cooperative Extension

 Plymouth NH Planning Board

-- Board member, former chair
+- Board member, former chair, 2020-present

-- Board member, former chair
+- Board member, former chair, 2020-present

 Lakes Region Planning Commission

-- Commissioner representing Plymouth, NH
+- Commissioner representing Plymouth, NH, 2023-present

 - Executive Board, member at large